hannydevelop/TwilioVerify-2FA/README.md

 # TwilioVerify-2FA

-This repository contains the source codes for a simple application built to show how to implement Twilio Verify in a MEVN Stack application.
+This repository contains the source codes for a simple application built to show how to implement 2FA with Twilio Verify in a MEVN Stack application.
 The front end of this application is located [here](https://twilioverifymevnapp.netlify.app/).

-This application is built on JavaScript's framework **Vue** for it's front end, it uses Express and Node Js for it's backend and makes use of MongoDB as database.
-It uses MongoDB's ORM Mongoose and for deploying to production mode, it uses MongoDB Atlas.
+This application is built on JavaScript's framework **Vue** for it's front end, it uses **Express** and **Node Js** for it's backend and makes use of **MongoDB** as database.
+It uses MongoDB's ORM **Mongoose** and for deploying to production mode, it uses **MongoDB Atlas**.

 ## Project setup